 By this, I mean to always start a shot by framing the background, and do the camera settings without considering the flash.
 Why does it make sense to do this?
 Ever wonder why beginners always end up with a dark background and sheet white portrait like this –

-That is because of a direct bare flash hit, and the settings on the camera is wrong.
+That is because of a direct bare flash hit, and the settings on the camera are wrong.
 Which is why my usual practice is to :

 - Switch to matrix metering or evaluative metering mode.

-- Meter the background, and use that as a rough estimation for the camera’s exposure settings.
+- Meter the background, and use that as a rough estimation of the camera’s exposure settings.